 Later I found out it was made from junk particle board – when I discovered the corners of it were peeling apart – bummer!
 This one will look great anywhere plus it has a hanging cable built in.

-I thought this one here was so cute; it’s made with authentic-looking New England/Cape Cod styling…everything down to the little flowerboxes outside the windows!
+I thought this one here was so cute; it’s made with authentic-looking New England/Cape Cod styling.
+Lots of adorable and detailed styling of everything down to the little flowerboxes outside the windows!
+The entrance is to the side if you can tell by the picture above.

 Think wood is the only good handcrafted birdhouse material?
 Think again, this one I found is made from wool felt!
 I thought this one shaped like a mini RV was too darn cute – what do you think? could you see a family of birds making this their newest hotspot??

 This company makes a whole line of felt birdhouses in different styles and shapes.
+There are lots of different colors, too, in the different styles so if you like this little motorhome you may want to check out all the others too!
 As a special note, there is some shredded paper stuffed inside to retain their shape while on its way to you.

 ….Anyway, these are the top five finalists for the most unique handmade birdhouses and feeders! 🐦I really enjoyed hunting for these…which of them is YOUR favorite?